alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/DEPLOYMENT_INSTRUCTIONS.md

 ```
 5. Follow prompts to create username, email, and password

+**Note**: If you've already loaded fixtures with user accounts (see Option B below), you can skip creating a superuser and log in with your existing admin account.

 ### Seed Data to Production

 You have three options to populate your production database: